He didn’t really remember being swallowed, so that was all right.

 Sisters talked a lot.

 He did remember love.
 That was why he helped the dead.
 Someone had to, and his job was to gather the souls, so he did it as best he could.

 Death knelt down, his heterochromic gaze steady on the soul sprawled before him.
 It had been flayed, shredded into suffering ribbons, and he had to think carefully how to handle it right.

 Thinking took time, of course, which was why he froze time while collecting.

 If time moved while he did his job, there would be dead souls floating everywhere, unable to move on, so he simply pushed time aside like a curtain and held it there until he was done and could let it go again.
 It was so easy he barely thought about it.

 Dis shook her head.
 She often joined him when he froze time, peering with dire curiosity at the monochrome air and striped sky.
 “You’re scary sometimes, big brother.”

 He considered.
 Answering, like thinking, took time.
 “First, find all the pieces.”

 “Solid,” approved Dis, with absolutely no sign of sarcasm.

 “Third,” he said slowly because the third step was hard, “I shall try to reform them into the shape they once had.”

 “And how can you be sure of the shape they once had?” said Dis, completely deadpan.

 Each sliver of shredded soul felt like nothing, like a breeze on lips, like gentle water over on skin.
-He exerted will, and the shreds did not tear, but lifted with his hand to let themselves be gathered against his chest.
+He exerted will, and the shreds did not tear, but rose with his hand to let themselves be gathered against his chest.

 “A lot of dead here,” observed his sister.